ebi-uniprot/uniprot-manual/help/complex_viewer.md

 When a protein is found in more than one complex, a full list of these can be accessed via the associated pulldown menu.

-More information on the complex can be accessed using the link ‘View in the Complex Portal’ or via the Complex Portal entry(ies) in the ‘Cross-reference’ section.
+More information on the complex can be accessed using the link `View in the Complex Portal` or via the Complex Portal entry(ies) in the ‘Cross-reference’ section.
-A full list of the UniProtKB records of the complex components can be accessed and downloaded using the link ‘View interactors in UniProtKB’
+A full list of the UniProtKB records of the complex components can be accessed and downloaded using the link `View interactors in UniProtKB`.